xanthous-tech/aws-notion-site/README.md

 ## Why not use Lambda@Edge?

-I actually have tried, and it would have worked well until the size of the request is larger than 1MB, which is the response size limit for Lambda@Edge.
+I actually have tried, and it would have worked well until the size of the response is larger than 1MB, which is the response size limit for Lambda@Edge.
 I wish we can eventually use edge lambdas because the performance would be better.

 ## License